vilnius-leopold/supply-and-demand/README.md

 Supply and Demand
 =================

 A design pattern for decoupled modules.

+This article doesn't discuss any concrete implementation.
+It only explains the idea of the pattern.

 #### Disclaimer